KonkilA/rota.py/README.md

 Usage
 -----
-Create input files.
-From the command line, run with the start and end dates as command line arguments in dd/mm/yy format:
+Create the two input files.
+From the command line, run with command line arguments: (start date(dd/mm/yy), end date(dd/mm/yy), output format(csv,tex))

-`python rota.py 15/11/14 12/12/14`
+`python rota.py 15/11/14 12/12/14 csv`

-The program will generate a csv file.
+The program will generate a rota.csv file in the current directory.
 The first row of the file is the rota table header, with the given task names.
 The remaining rows start with the week's start date(a Monday) followed by names allocated to tasks:

 <pre>
 Week Beginning,Kitchen,Bathroom,Halls,Rubbish